6 Conversion Rate Optimisation Strategies To Try

 You could also refer to any form of traffic as “conversions.”
 It doesn't matter if the traffic converts into a sale, an enquiry, or a form submission.
 All that matters is the result of the traffic.

-This article will explain conversion rate optimisation, why it is crucial to a business, and how you can apply it to your eCommerce store.
+This article will explain conversion rate optimisation, why it is crucial to a business, and how to apply it to your eCommerce store.

 We can define the conversion rate as the ratio of visitors that become sales, enquiries, or other desired actions.
 In other words, the conversion rate is the percentage of site visitors that take the desired action, such as a product purchase, a request for a free trial, or submitting an enquiry.

-Conversion rate is the final goal of every eCommerce website owner, no matter the size of the business.
-This is because the conversion rate is the primary indicator of the success of a business’s marketing strategy.
+Conversion rate is the final goal of every eCommerce website owner, no matter the business size.
+This is because the conversion rate is the primary indicator of the success of a business's marketing strategy.

-A high conversion rate means your business is attracting the correct type of traffic that is likely to convert into sales, enquiries, or other desired actions.
+A high conversion rate means your business attracts the correct type of traffic likely to convert into sales, enquiries, or other desired actions.
 A low conversion rate, on the other hand, indicates that your business is attracting the wrong type of traffic.
-This could mean your target audience is not interested in your products, services, or content.
+This could mean your target audience is uninterested in your products, services, or content.

 A high conversion rate is usually attributed to solid website design, relevant content, and a strong product or service.
 However, the primary cause of a high conversion rate is having a large audience.

-An audience interested in your products, services, or content is the main reason for your business’s success.
-If you’re interested in your audience, you’ll be able to communicate with them, which helps you build a loyal, long-lasting relationship with your potential customers.
+An audience interested in your products, services, or content is the main reason for your business's success.
+If you're interested in your audience, you can communicate with them, which helps you build a loyal, long-lasting relationship with your potential customers.